 Follow these links for more detailed information on:

 Medical physics residents are responsible for presenting a didactic lecture on a selected topic in a formal slide presentation.
 The topics include review of the AAPM Task Group (TG) reports, review of literature and the updates of research projects.
 Seminars are held on a weekly basis.
 They consist of approximately equal numbers of technical (i.e., a review of an AAPM task group report) and clinical (i.e., a review of a cancer treatment site) talks.

 In addition, residents participate in a Multidisciplinary Conference during which they present, jointly with a medical resident, a comprehensive overview of a major cancer site, including its epidemiology and etiology, presentation and diagnosis, staging, treatment options and potential complications, and outlook and survival statistics.
 The Multidisciplinary Conference takes place on approximately a monthly basis, and is part of the Cooperation Program between the medical physics and radiation oncology training programs.

 All didactic activities are considered protected educational time for medical physics residents.
 Residents are also required to participate in all department conferences in which the physics staff is expected to attend (e.g., chart rounds, Morbidity and Mortality Conference).

-The clinical component of the program consists of six 4-month rotations in 2 years, and provides comprehensive training in all aspects of radiation oncology physics.
-The six rotations are:
+The clinical component of the program consists of nine rotations in 2 years, and provides comprehensive training in all aspects of radiation oncology physics.
+The nine rotations are:

-For each clinical rotation the resident is closely supervised by an assigned member of the medical physics staff and ends with a written examination.
-At the end of each year there is an oral exam.
+For each clinical rotation the resident is closely supervised by an assigned member of the medical physics staff and ends with an oral examination.
+At the end of each year there is a written exam.